 Prof. Jochem Jourdan is an architect and urban planner.
 From 1998 he presented two high-rise development plans for Frankfurt, which also examined the Millennium area as a high-rise location.
 The readers of SKYLINE ATLAS submitted questions that the renowned urban planner answered now.

 Status November 2021: The presentation of the official competition results will take place on December 6, 2021 from 2 p.m.
 The SKYLINE ATLAS editors will report on site with pictures, short videos, and facts.

 Status August 2020: The City of Frankfurt and the project developer CA Immo are holding a press conference on September 30, 2020 in the morning (Central European Time) to provide information on the development of the so-called Millennium area.
 The Millennium area is intended for the development of a mixed-use building ensemble with two high-rise buildings.

-The SKYLINE ATLAS will report on Wednesday, September 30 from 10 a.m.
-(Central European Time), directly from the press conference and will broadcast news via Facebook, Twitter, Instagram, as well as here online.
-Those interested in live broadcasts should especially follow our German Instagram channel.
+The SKYLINE ATLAS reported on Wednesday, September 30 from 10 a.m.
+(Central European Time) directly from the press conference and broadcasted news via Facebook, Twitter, Instagram, as well as here online.
+Those interested in live broadcasts followed especially our German Instagram channel.